 - Install Data Rescue directly to the Applications Folder, and set a Temporary Storage Location for Data Rescue 4 to use when scanning the device.

-- Create a BootWell on a second Mac, or purchase a pre-configured USB BootWell drive that you can boot your problem computer from to run the software.
+- Create a secondary startup drive on a second Mac with Data Rescue so that you can boot from the secondary drive on your problem computer to run the software.

 - Use a second working Mac, a Firewire or Thunderbolt cable, and Apple’s Target Disk Mode to access the problem hard drive like an external drive.